perriea/tfversion/README.md

 # tfversion

 `tfversion` is a command created to switch between different versions of [terraform](https://www.terraform.io).
+Functional started from version 0.7.

 ## Usage